WHYAMERICASUCKS.COM

 The leap from TV to the Pentagon was direct and barely cleared the Senate

-Congress.gov says the Senate confirmed Hegseth on January 24, 2025 by a 51 to 50 vote.
-That is not a routine bipartisan glide path.
-It is a confirmation that barely survived.
+Congress.gov says the Senate confirmed Hegseth on Jan.
+24, 2025 by a 51-50 vote.

 His drinking record also became part of the confirmation case